How to Reduce False Alarms With Video Analytics

 Tracking & persistence logic

 Analytics requires persistence: a target must exist across N frames, meet a minimum size, and follow plausible motion.
-This eliminates single frame artefacts and flicker noise.

 Behaviour based rules